mkudija/mkudija.github.io/reading-notes/_md/2018-07-11-Last Lion—Visions of Glory.md

 ## Themes
 - man of tradition:
   - "In a thousand little ways he revealed his preference for the past and his reluctance to part with it."
 (11)
-  - "I confess myself to be a great admirer of tradition."
+  - "I confess myself to be a great admirer of [[Tradition]]."
 (11)
   - "Fortune is rightly malignant to those who break with the customs of the past."
 (11)
   - "I like to live in the past.
 I don't think people are going to get much fun in the future."
 (12)
-  - "The longer you look back, the farther you ca nlook forward."
+  - [[History]]: "The longer you look back, the farther you can look forward."
 (12)
-- war: he recognized war as a legitimate political instrument and devoted himself to a lifetime study of strategy (15)
+- War: he recognized war as a legitimate political instrument and devoted himself to a lifetime study of strategy (15)
 - strengths:
   - intense concentration on the matter at hand (35-36)
   - renaissance man (35)